DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A User Guide.md

 ## TP3 - Ground

 Test point is connected to ground.
-Serves as a place which to clip a probe's ground lead.

 ## TP4 - CLK